 During a TMS session, you will sit in a comfortable chair and remain alert.
 Once the machine is operating, you may hear clicking sounds and feel tapping sensations on your forehead.
 After each session, you can return to work, driving, and other activities as normal.

 You may start out with daily sessions for 6 weeks, then taping session for 3 more weeks.
 After that, you may receive periodic maintenance sessions or other depression treatments, depending on what your provider determines.

 If TMS works for you, you will see your depression symptoms improve or even go away completely.
 This may take a few weeks of treatment.
 As TMS technology continues to develop, its effectiveness may further improve in the future.

-While individual results can vary, MindPath’s TMS treatment remission rates collectively are double that of published studies.
+While individual results can vary, MindPath’s TMS treatment remission rates collectively are significantly higher than that of published studies.

 61% of patients went into remission***